jerrylewisbh/sky-sqm-thermal/docs/sky-condition.md

 The `/thermal.bmp` endpoint applies the same six buckets *per pixel*, so a single bright cloud drifting through clear sky shows up as a yellow/orange blob on a blue background — visible without any post-processing.

-## Mean vs median

-The first implementation used `std::nth_element` for a true median, which is more robust to single-pixel outliers (a bird, plane, satellite passing through).
-It crashed the ESP32: a 768-float stack array (~3 kB) plus the partition recursion was enough to overflow the 8 kB main task stack alongside the live JSON/env stringstreams.

-We switched to mean.
-For cloud detection the difference is negligible:

-- Clouds are large patches → mean and median agree to within fractions of a degree.
-- A single hot pixel pushes the mean by ~30 °C / 768 ≈ **0.04 °C**, which is a rounding error against the 5–10 °C threshold gaps.
-- Mean costs nothing — `sum` is already computed for `thermal_avg`.

 ## Limitations